 Today, over 24 million people suffer from substance use disorder, but, statistically, only 11% of them will ever seek out treatment.
 Despite this disparity, addiction or substance use disorder is a mental disorder which can severely affect the physical and mental health and wellbeing of the patient.
 Getting help is crucial, because substance use disorder is dangerous, expensive, and greatly increases the risks of crime, violence, and untimely death.
+This article aims to share different addiction resources depending how you are paying for rehab.

 Unfortunately, while new laws and regulations make it easier for people with a substance abuse disorder to get treatment, many people have valid reasons not to seek it out.
 Ever present social stigma means that some people are afraid that if they get help, people will judge them.
 Other barriers like responsibilities, personal judgment, and the often-high cost of addiction treatment means that most simply never get treatment.
 Instead, they may attempt to quit on their own, typically setting off a cycle of quitting – which lasts anywhere from a few days to several years, before relapsing again.